corbado/example-passkeys-nextjs/README.md

 # Complete passkeys integration example for Next.js (TypeScript) with Corbado

-This is a sample implementation of the Corbado webcomponent being integrated into a web application built with Next.js.
+This is a sample implementation of the Corbado web component being integrated into a web application built with Next.js.

 Please see the [full blog post](https://www.corbado.com/blog/nextjs-passkeys) to understand the detailed steps needed to integrate passkeys into Next.js apps.